User37som/libbitcoin/bx-stealth-shared.md

 $ bx stealth-shared --help
 ```
 ```
-Usage: bx stealth-shared [-h] [--config VALUE] SECRET PUBKEY
+Usage: bx stealth-shared [-h] [--config value] SECRET [PUBKEY]

-Info: Derive the secret shared between an ephemeral key pair and a scan
-key pair.
-Provide scan SECRET and ephemeral PUBKEY, or ephemeral SECRET
-and scan PUBKEY.
+Info: Derive the secret shared between an ephemeral key pair and a scan key pair.
+Provide scan SECRET and ephemeral PUBKEY, or ephemeral SECRET and scan PUBKEY.

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):

 SECRET               A Base16 EC private key.
 Either the scan or
                      ephemeral secret.
 PUBKEY               A Base16 EC public key.
 Either the scan or ephemeral
                      public key.
+If not specified the key is read from STDIN.
 ```
 Through the public exchange of public keys two parties can obtain a shared secret.
 The secret is unlocked by each only through possession of the private key corresponding to the exchanged public key.